|Page (1) of 1 - 02/21/13||email article||print page|

 Exclusive: Compuware, after rejecting Elliott bid, explores saleUS-COMPUWARE-SALE:Exclusive: Compuware, after rejecting Elliott bid, explores sale

 NEW YORK (Reuters) - Business software maker Compuware Corp, which has rejected a $2.3 billion bid by an activist investor, is exploring a sale and talking to buyout firms to gauge takeover interest, four people familiar with the matter said.

-Compuware in January rejected an $11 per share offer from New York-based hedge fund Elliott Management Corp, its second-largest shareholder, which holds an 8.7 percent stake, and said it would proceed with plans to spin off a noncore unit, cut costs and pay out dividends.
+Compuware in January rejected an $11 per share offer from New York-based hedge fund Elliott Management Corp, its second-largest shareholder with an 8.7 percent stake, and said it would proceed with plans to spin off a non-core unit, cut costs and pay out dividends.

 A Compuware spokeswoman declined to comment but pointed to the company's statement on January 25 that said "the board will carefully review and evaluate any credible offer it receives."

-(Reporting by Nadia Damouni and Soyoung Kim in New York; editing by Gerald E. McCormick and Matthew Lewis)
+(Reporting by Nadia Damouni and Soyoung Kim; Editing by Gerald E. McCormick)